Taste: Basic tastes

 One study found that salt and sour taste mechanisms both detect, in different ways, the presence of sodium chloride (salt) in the mouth.
 Acids are also detected and perceived as sour.
-The detection of salt is important to many organisms, but specifically mammals, as it serves a critical role in ion and water homeostasis in the body.
-It is specifically needed in the mammalian kidney as an osmotically active compound which facilitates passive re-uptake of water into the blood.
+The detection of salt is important to many organisms, but especially mammals, as it serves a critical role in ion and water homeostasis in the body.
+It is specifically needed in the mammalian kidney as an osmotically active compound that facilitates passive re-uptake of water into the blood.
 Because of this, salt elicits a pleasant taste in most humans.

 Sour and salt tastes can be pleasant in small quantities, but in larger quantities become more and more unpleasant to taste.
-For sour taste this is presumably because the sour taste can signal under-ripe fruit, rotten meat, and other spoiled foods, which can be dangerous to the body because of bacteria which grow in such media.
+For sour taste, this presumably is because the sour taste can signal under-ripe fruit, rotten meat, and other spoiled foods, which can be dangerous to the body because of bacteria that grow in such media.
 Additionally, sour taste signals acids, which can cause serious tissue damage.